CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 with any modern web-browser.

 !!!
 Note
-    LSLogin (LifeScience login, before known ELIXIR login) is available only after linking your CSC account to your LifeScience account (under your profile in MyCSC).
+    LSLogin (LifeScience login, before known as ELIXIR login) is available only after linking your CSC account to your LifeScience account (under your profile in MyCSC).